IT Pro Verdict

 The free version of Teams has extremely limited management capabilities, accessible from the Manage org option in the pulldown that appears when you click on your own profile as the workspace's sole administrator.
 You can see all your members, remove them if you want to and control whether or not they're allowed to invite others.
 That's it: you can't even add an extra admin.

-For that, and much more, you'll have to upgrade to Office 365 Business Premium or Business Essentials.
-All your users will need a paid-for Office 365 email address and sign-in profile, but your existing data and conversation archives will be ported across seamlessly.
+For that, and much more, you'll have to upgrade to Microsoft 365 Business Basic or Business Standard.
+All your users will need a paid-for Microsoft 365 email address and sign-in profile, but your existing data and conversation archives will be ported across seamlessly.

-Administration is carried out via the new dedicated Teams admin portal, although legacy settings for both Teams and Skype for Business can still be found via the main Office 365 admin pages.
-If you're familiar with Office 365, Microsoft Server or Microsoft Azure interfaces, you'll feel right at home with the Teams admin interface.
+Administration is carried out via the dedicated Teams admin portal.
+If you're familiar with Microsoft 365, Server, or Azure interfaces, you'll feel right at home with the Teams admin interface.
 For everyone else, it may take a bit of getting used to.